Guide to Buying a Property Using Power of Attorney

 How Does It Work?
 What Are the Steps?

 Practically speaking, the procedure unfolds in two distinct phases.
-Each phase ensures a smooth and efficient process, from the initial preparation to the final execution.
+Each phase ensures a smooth, efficient process from initial preparation to final execution.
 Let’s look at the details of each phase to provide a clear understanding of what to expect.

-The documents and elements of the transaction are exchanged and made available through a secure digital platform.
+The documents and transaction elements are exchanged and made available through a secure digital platform.

 To sign your power of attorney, you must have your identity verified remotely by a certifying officer and create a qualified electronic signature.
 Your notary will provide you with the procedure to follow.
-This process must always be carried out before signing your power of attorney, and it’s recommended to do it the day before the signing through a remote meeting with your notary to avoid any last-minute technical issues.
+This process must always be completed before signing your power of attorney.
+It’s recommended to do this the day before the signing through a remote meeting with your notary to avoid any last-minute technical issues.

 If you have met the chosen notary in person during the last ten years, and if the notary maintained a copy of your details, your mobile number and your personal e-mail address, all you need is a two-sided scanned copy in the colour of your identity document or its original, your mobile phone and your e-mail address.